-What to do about pain:
+What to do about chest pain:

 - You may have some chest discomfort after your procedure.
 This is not uncommon and can be related to the procedure.
-It usually passes within 24 hours. - Be sure to tell your cardiologist/specialist if you have frequent episodes of chest discomfort or shortness of breath that get better with nitroglycerine spray.
+It usually passes within 24 hours. - Chest discomfort should go away with rest and nitroglycerine spray.
+Use 1 spray every 5 minutes until the discomfort is gone or until you have taken 3 sprays.
+Do not take more than 3 sprays in 15 minutes.
+If chest discomfort is not relieved with 3 sprays of nitroglycerine in 15 minutes, call 911. - Be sure to tell your cardiologist/specialist if you have frequent episodes of chest discomfort that get better with nitroglycerine spray.